ProjectProvenance/proof-points/README.md

 ### Issue a Proof Point

-Each proof point has a type, an issuer and some data.
+Each Proof Point has a type, an issuer and some data.
 The issuer should be a funded Ethereum account that you control.
 The type should be a type identifying string, for example one of the types defined in the [Provenance ontology](https://open.provenance.org/ontology).
 The data can be any javascript object but when serialized to JSON should meet any specification for the type.

 ```
-// issue a proof point
+// issue a Proof Point
 const result = await provenance.proofPoint.issue(
     'https://open.provenance.org/ontology/ptf/v2/...', // A type identifying URL, such as one from the Provenance ontology
     '0x...', // The issuer account, a funded account that you control
-    { a: 'b' }, // The data payload of the proof point, should match the schema defined by the type
+    { a: 'b' }, // The data payload of the Proof Point, should match the schema defined by the type
     '2020-10-10', // Optional valid from date,
     '2030-10-10', // optional valid until date
 );